aditya-sridhar/java-priority-queue-example/README.md

 ## Pre-requisites

-* Ensure you have Java 8 and Above
+* Ensure you have Java 8 or Above
 * Ensure you have maven

 ## Running the Application